 📌 What Are Tariffs?

-Tariffs are a type of customs duty imposed by a government on merchandise imports, that is, physical goods brought into a country from abroad.
-These taxes are collected by customs authorities at the border and are typically used to regulate international trade, protect domestic industries, or generate government revenue.
-Tariffs can be charged as a fixed amount per unit or as a percentage of the product’s value.
+Governments impose tariffs as a type of customs duty on merchandise imports, which consist of physical goods brought into a country from abroad.
+Customs authorities collect these taxes at the border to regulate international trade, protect domestic industries, and generate government revenue.
+Furthermore, authorities charge tariffs as either a fixed amount per unit or as a percentage of the total value of the product.

 Tariffs have existed for centuries and remain a major tool in shaping economic and political relationships between countries.